tascha/Introduction-to-Connected-Learning/1_introduction/what_does_connected_learning_connect.md

 <p>Constance Steinkuehler describes her first-hand experience with the power of interest-driven learning.</p></div>

 >“Teens don&#039;t often know what their passions are.
-We need to help them explore possibilities for their passions and give them the tools necessary to explore those passions.”<br/>-- INTK_019
+We need to help them explore possibilities for their passions and give them the tools necessary to explore those passions.”<br/>-- Urban Midwest Library

 #### What does interest driven learning look like? {#what-does-interest-driven-learning-look-like}